youralien/sign_follower/README.md

 Now, if you hover over a certain part of the image, it will tell you what R, G, B value you are hovering over.
 Once you have created an HSV image, you can edit this function to also display the Hue, Saturation, and Value numbers.

 OpenCV windows can be pretty powerful when setting up interactive sliders to change parameters.
+As stated in class for Neato soccer, if you want to learn dynamic_reconfigure, you can use that instead of OpenCV's trackbars.

 In the `__init__` method, copy the following lines which
 ```python